 Pursuant to §21–1303 of Maryland’s Code of Transportation, it is illegal to ride between lanes in Maryland.
 In order to pass in Maryland, motorcycles must merge into the adjacent lane, pass, and merge back.
 This is also the case in most other states.

 Supporters of lane splitting say that this practice can help motorcyclists avoid accidents, speed up the flow of traffic, and reduce a motorcyclist’s carbon footprint.
-The accidents that happen as a result of lane splitting, they claim, may be less severe than rear-end accidents.
+The Maryland motorcycle accidents that happen as a result of lane splitting, they claim, may be less severe than rear-end accidents.
 Lane splitting largely circumvents rear-end crashes, which are often deadly for motorcyclists.

 Those who opposed the bill, and who ultimately prevailed, argued that it is unclear if lane-splitting really improves rider safety.
 And even if the practice is safe when done responsibly, many riders may not follow best practices or take the law to mean that it is ok to weave between lanes.